Dragonmystic707/exalted-reincarnated/docs/Sorcery/Spells.md

 **Type:** Simple
 **Cost:** 3a

-Flames surround the sorcerer, whipped by their anima in to the shape of the elemental Garda bird.
+Flames surround the sorcerer, whipped by their Anima in to the shape of the elemental Garda bird.
 As the spell completes, it unfurls its wings, shrieking to the sky as it rushes forward in a terrifying blaze towards a point up to two zones away from the Sorcerer.

 Roll (Int + Occult + Essence).
-All characters (including the sorcerer and their allies) inside the target zone with a Block less than the roll immediately take (Essence)x5 damage, and become burned, taking an additional (3) damage every turn.
+All characters (including the sorcerer and their allies) inside the target zone with a Block less than the roll immediately take 5+(Essence)x3 damage, and become burned, taking an additional (3) damage every turn.

 Creatures attuned to fire, such as its Elementals and Fire-Aspected Dragonbloods are immune to this attack.

+The Sorcerer may **call out** to their allies in the targeted Zone, allowing them to Dive For Cover—moving to a different Zone with an (Dexterity+Athletics) roll vs. 3.
+If successful, they move to the new Zone, but lose one of their next Maneuvers.
+As well, quick-witted enemies have a chance to hear this warning and may make the same maneuver.

 ### <span class="smallcaps">Infallible Messenger</span>